deepsphere/deepsphere-weather/README.md

-# DeepSphere-Earth - Deep Learning on the sphere for weather / climate applications
+# DeepSphere-Earth - Deep Learning on the sphere

-The code in this repository provides a scalable and flexible framework to apply convolutions on spherical grids.
+The code in this repository provides a scalable and flexible framework to apply convolutions on spherical grids for weather/climate applications.

 The folder `experiments` provide examples for:
 -  weather forecasting using autoregressive CNN models